demisto/content/Packs/FireEyeHX/Playbooks/playbook-FireEye_HX_-_Unisolate_Endpoint_README.md

-This playbook will auto Isolate endpoints by the endpoint id that was provided in the playbook input.
+This playbook unisolates endpoints according to the hostname/endpoint ID that is provided by the playbook input.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.